yanBrandao/kot-rpg/README.md

  - Make an account in Blizzard API: https://develop.battle.net
  - After that, create a new client for your application in: https://develop.battle.net/access/clients
  - It will generate a ClientID and ClientSecret, now you need to setup some environments variables to run the application.
- - KOT-RPG use `PostgresSQL` to persiste game information.
+ - KOT-RPG use `PostgresSQL` to persist game information.
  - I recommend use docker version with this command: `docker run --name kot_database -p your_port:5432 -e POSTGRES_PASSWORD=your_password -d postgres`
  - With all setup you can set the environments variables below:
 ```ruby